-For example, we have a dataset of several employees with their respective ids and names.
+For example, we have a dataset of several employees with their respective Ids and Names.

-The LEFT function will help you fetch a text searching for any specific character.
+Additionally, the LEFT function will help you fetch a text searching for any specific character.

 To show you examples, we have brought a dataset of a few email addresses.
-We will find the user name from the email.
+We will find the User Name from the email.

 Since we need to look for a specific character, our formula will be a nested one.
 We will use the SEARCH function along with LEFT.